billsix/programmingFromTheGroundUp/docs/source/functions.rst

 Next, we check to see if we've hit our base case (a parameter of 1).
 If so, we jump to the instruction at the label ``end_factorial``, where it will be returned.
-It's already in FIXMEAMPeax; which we mentioned earlier is where you put return values.
+It's already in %eax; which we mentioned earlier is where you put return values.
 That is accomplished by these
 lines: